Essential Trauma-Informed Teaching Strategies for Managing Stress in the Classroom (and Virtual Classrooms)

 For more on trauma-informed teaching, check out these resources:

 - 101 Trauma-Informed Interventions: Activities, Exercises and Assignments to Move the Client and Therapy Forward by Linda Curran

 - Teaching to Strengths: Supporting Students Living with Trauma, Violence, and Chronic Stress by Debbie Zacarian and Lourdes Alvarez-Ortiz

 - Mindful Teaching and Teaching Mindfulness: A Guide for Anyone Who Teaches Anything by Deborah Schoeberlein David and Suki Sheth

 - Implementing Restorative Practice in Schools: A Practical Guide to Transforming School Communities by Margaret Thorsborne and Peta Blood

 - Trauma-Informed Best Practices in Schools – teaching resources that educators can use for implementing trauma-informed approaches in classrooms.

-- Trauma and Resiliency Training – the SHARE platform teaches educators how to implement the trauma-informed approach in classrooms and highlights teacher self-care.
+- Trauma and Resiliency Training – SHARE professional learning teaches educators how to implement the trauma-informed approach in classrooms and highlights teacher self-care.